Hamilton Lie algebroids over Dirac structures and sigma models: Hamiltonian Lie algebroids over Dirac structures

 \end{proof}

-\begin{proposition} Let $(M, \pi)$ be a Poisson manifold and $(A, [-,-], \rhoa)$ be a Lie algebroid over $M$ with a connection $\nabla$.
-Suppose that $A$ is Hamiltonian, i.e., satisfies Equations \eqref{PMS1}--\eqref{PMS3}.
-Then, $A$ is a Hamiltonian Lie algebroid over the Dirac structure $L_{\pi}$ with $H=0$. $\mu$ is a momentum section. \end{proposition}
+\begin{proposition} Let $(M, \pi)$ be a Poisson manifold and let $(A, [-,-], \rhoa)$ be a Lie algebroid over $M$ with a connection $\nabla$.
+Suppose that $A$ is Hamiltonian, i.e., it satisfies Eqs.~\eqref{PMS1}--\eqref{PMS3}.
+Then, $A$ is a Hamiltonian Lie algebroid over the Dirac structure $L_{\pi}$ with $H=0$, and $\mu$ is a momentum section if $\bracket{{}^AS}{\mu}=0$, where ${}^AS$ is the basic curvature of $A$. \end{proposition}